- Ingram School of Nursing

 |Master of Science, Applied (M.Sc.A.); Nursing (Non-Thesis) — Neonatology Nurse Practitioner (45 credits)|

-This concentration is open to bachelor-prepared nurse students.
+This concentration is open to bachelor-prepared nurse students with a minimum of two years' experience in neonatology in a level 3 unit.
 It prepares students for the multifaceted role of nurse practitioner in intermediate, acute, and critical care in neonatology.
 The nurse practitioner will acquire the necessary knowledge and understanding required to practice in a collaborative way in providing services designed to deal with the healthcare needs and problems of neonates and their families in a variety of settings.
 Students who successfully complete this program are eligible to apply to the Graduate Diploma, Neonatal Nurse Practitioner program, which is the last step before the relevant licensing exam of the OIIQ (Ordre des infirmières et infirmiers du Québec).